Border procedure (border and transit zones)

 Average processing times of OFPRA (in days)

-The average processing time for OFPRA to issue its decisions at the border has consistently exceeded the time limit of two days laid down in national law, reaching up to 3.5 days in 2019.
-Available figures further indicate that a relatively important amount of cases are not being examined by OFPRA within four days, thus largely exceeding the two days time limit laid down in law.
-In 2019, this represented 28.5% of the cases, a large increased compared to 2018 (17%) and a figure that is comparable to the year 2017 (28% of the cases).[20]
+In 2023, the average processing time for OFPRA to issue its decisions at the border was 2,5 days.[25]
+It has consistently exceeded the time limit of two days laid down in national law, reaching up to 3.5 days in 2019.
+Available figures further indicate that some years, a relatively important amount of cases were not being examined by OFPRA within four days, thus largely exceeding the two days time limit laid down in law.
+In 2019, this represented 28.5% of the cases, a large increased compared to 2018 (17%) and a figure that is comparable to the year 2017 (28% of the cases).[26]
 More recent statistics were not available at the time of writing of this report.

 Nevertheless, national law does not foresee any time limit for the Ministry of Interior to issue its decision based on the binding opinion of OFPRA.
 This means that applicant can theoretically be held in waiting zones for several days, up until a formal decision of the Ministry of Interior has been issued.
 Practice suggests, however, that the Ministry of Interior issues its decision within the same day.
 Moreover, there have been no cases in which the decision took longer than the 4 weeks’ timeframe foreseen by Article 43(2) of the recast Asylum Procedures Directive.[27]